 Titletown’s Football Field and Playground are open from 8 a.m. to 9 p.m. daily.
 Guests are welcome to walk throughout the open-air space and bring their own equipment to use the game courts (ping pong, bocce ball, shuffleboard, foosball and horseshoes).
-Ariens Hill and 46 Below remain closed, but plans are in process to open both spaces.
+Ariens Hill and 46 Below are now open to the public.
+View their calendar for a wide variety of fall programs.
 Visitors are asked to adhere to health and safety guidelines.
-Titletown has increased cleaning of high-touch areas.
+Titletown has increased the cleaning of high-touch areas.

 Arts, Culture & History Fun